naa986/wp-stripe-checkout/wp-stripe-checkout/readme.txt

 none

 == Changelog ==

+= 1.2.2.9 =
+* Added a new product display template.

 = 1.2.2.8 =
 * Fixed a bug that was causing the checkout button to not function correctly.